MeesaJarJar/MeesaMultisMaker/README.md

 - Verify ComfyUI is running and accessible
 - Check firewall settings
 - Ensure the URL includes the port (e.g., `http://localhost:8080`)
+- For Google Colab, make sure to add `:80` to the pinggy URL
 - Test with "Test Connection" button

 **Missing art/textures**